 After the seedlings germinate, they will need a lot of light to survive.
 Place them in a naturally sunny window, or purchase fluorescent grow lights to supplement the amount of light your seedlings receive.
 If you're using fluorescent grow lights, place your planters three to four inches away from the light source for at least 14 hours a day.

-- To keep seedlings from drying out, place your planters on a raised bed of gravel spread across the bottom of a large pan and add water.
-Be sure to keep the water level below the plant containers.
+- To keep seedlings from drying out, place your planters on a large, raised pan with a bed of gravel spread across the bottom.
+Add water to the gravel, being careful to keep the water level below the plant containers.

 Step 6.
 Fertilize Your Seedlings

 Monitor your seedlings' growth carefully to know when to start fertilizing.
 The first leaves that appear will be food storage cells called cotyledons.
-Wait until the first true leaves sprout and then use a quality liquid fertilizer – found at your local True Value hardware store – to keep your seedlings healthy.
+Wait until the first true leaves sprout and then use a quality liquid fertilizer available at your local True Value hardware store to keep your seedlings healthy.
 Use a weakened solution (diluted to half the recommended strength) once each week.

 Step 7.
 Harden Plants Off